jasonroelofs/website/_posts/2012-06-05-rules-for-rails-app-development.markdown

 In my quest to figure out what actually works, I'm going to take the exact opposite stance for raidit: don't mock anything that I own.
 This has a number of benefits: the code itself is exercised instead of a mock, the tests will tell me if something isn't implemented, and test setup will tell me very quickly if I have too many dependencies for a given method or object.
 One potential issue to this stance is that it doesn't exactly adhere to the "fail quick and only in one place" idea of testing, in that if a method on a domain model breaks, the tests for the interactors that use that method will all fail.
 I don't forsee this being a big problem but if it doesn't become more painful than I'm expecting I shall make the appropriate changes.

-When I say "mock the code I own", I am takling about the application and not Rails.
-When I added Rails to raidit, I initially treated the controller code as part of the application, not using any mock.
+When I say "mock the code I own", I am talking about the application and not Rails.
+When I added Rails to raidit, I initially treated the controller code as part of the application, not using any mocks.
 This led to test pain when the controller tests needed to know explicit details of the Interactors and the domain models themselves, which felt like way too much knowledge for a delivery mechanism.
 Thus I am now using mocks for controller tests.
 The acceptance tests run the full stack, ensuring my mocks are not hurting me through false positives.

 ## No persistence at all, anywhere